Water Level Indicator Project

 Introduction

-A water level indicator project is a simple and useful electronics project that helps monitor the water level in a storage tank.
-This system indicates different water levels such as low, medium, and full using LED lights.
-It is widely used in homes, schools, and industries to prevent water overflow and reduce water wastage.
+Water Level Indicator is a simple electronic system used to monitor the level of water in a storage tank.
+The system displays different water levels, such as low, medium, and full, using LED indicators.
+This type of circuit is widely used in homes, schools, and industrial environments to prevent water overflow and reduce unnecessary water wastage.

 Components Required

-• LEDs (3 or 4)
+• LEDs (3 or 4 for water level indication)

 • Resistors (220Ω or 330Ω)

-• NPN Transistors (BC547 or similar)
+• NPN Transistors (BC547 or equivalent)

 • Connecting wires